MinaProtocol/snark-challenge/docs/problem-01-field-arithmetic.markdown

 ## Quick details

-- **Problem:** Use a GPU to multiply together an array of elements of a prime-order field.
+- **Problem:** Use a GPU to multiply together arrays of elements of a prime-order field.
 - **Prize:**
     - **First 25 submissions:** $50
     - **All submissions:** Swag bag including SNARK challenge T-shirt.